Love delicious and pretty desserts? This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.

 - You can substitute the vanilla bean paste with vanilla extract 1:1

-If you are looking for deliciously beautiful dessert to have for guests, family or just because then I highly recommend that you make this Berry Pavlova Recipe!
+Looking for a deliciously beautiful dessert to have for guests, family, or just because?
+I highly recommend that you make this Berry Pavlova Recipe!

-If you’ve tried this BERRY PAVLOVA RECIPE let me know in the comments how it turned out!
+If you’ve tried this BERRY PAVLOVA RECIPE, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Ingredients